bugrahanturk/Database-Management-Course-Project/README.md

 # Database Management Course Project
- In thisproject, we developed a generic application, like CIMER.
+ In this project, we developed a generic application, like CIMER.
 But sample data and project demonstration done using Yıldırım Beyazıt University as a case-study.